aaroncampbell/Essence/readme.txt

 = 0.0.5 =
 * info, alert, and error boxes recolored to match theme
+* Add some missing text domains
+* Add settings for Header Image width/height so you can upload any size header image.

 = 0.0.4 =
 * Replace TEMPLATEPATH with get_template_directory() - See http://core.trac.wordpress.org/ticket/18298